 I’m pleased to report that another piece of my writing has been deemed fit for consumption.
 Click on the photos for proof, and do read the magazine article if it’s something you might find interesting.
 As for this post—keep in mind it will be about language and writing.
-And be warned: most questions ahead don’t get answered.
+Be warned, though: most questions ahead don’t get answered.

 Naturally, casting myself as protagonist in my research was as doomed as it sounds.
 No amount of insight into the observer’s paradox could make up for my lack of interest in unbiased research, and I wound up straying far from the academic path.
 Fortunately, my ersatz career has permitted me to keep groping at language on my own terms, and the bilingual experience remains a tool in my work and a daily source of inspiration and pleasure.

 Rarely am I stumped.
-But in writing of ghee for the second time in my mirror language, I found myself no more prepared to tackle the topic—and oddly less equipped to push through the writer’s block.
-The technical instructions wouldn’t come together, the cultural asides didn’t belong and the personal touches I had previously included seemed out of place in the new piece.
-Sure, test conditions were poor and observer effect levels high—plus I wasn’t writing for the desk drawer that is my blog but for a fancy glossy with an actual readership; all kinds of things might have made writing different and difficult this time around.
+But in writing about ghee for the second time in my mirror language, I found myself no more prepared to tackle the topic—and oddly less equipped to push through the writer’s block.
+The technical instructions wouldn’t come together, the cultural asides didn’t belong, and the personal touches I had previously included seemed out of place in the new piece.
+Sure, test conditions were poor and observer effect levels high.
+Nor was I writing for the desk drawer that is my blog, but for a fancy glossy with an actual readership.
+All kinds of things might have made writing different and difficult this time around.
 It is even possible that I am wrong about last time having been any easier.
-Nonetheless, my bet is that Polish is an order of magnitude trickier when it comes to technical instructions, less suited to resolving thematic interruptions, less acommodating of cheeky personalia and confusingly different from English with regard to argument structure and maybe even the very purpose of transmitting information.
+Nonetheless, my bet is that Polish is an order of magnitude trickier when it comes to technical instructions, less suited to resolving thematic interruptions, less acommodating of cheeky personalia, and confusingly different from English with regard to argument structure and maybe even the very purpose of transmitting information.

 It is beyond the scope of my inquiry today just how English and Polish differ in general or specifically on the last juicy point.
 I am pretty sure though that comparing the original Clarified with Kwadratura Masła (butter squared) should yield some clues.
-If your interest is in ghee alone—click according to the language you feel more at ease reading.
+If your interest is in ghee alone—pick one.
 But if your appetite for the linguistic rivals your love of butter, go ahead and compare—and let me know if you catch anything I might have missed because I’m way too involved.